top of page

 Ensuring The Effectiveness of Appointments

-It’s not enough to just set X number of appointments and hope for a good outcome.
+It’s not enough to set X number of appointments and simply hope for a good outcome.

-You need to know how to run these meetings effectively so that they benefit both you and your client.
+You need to know how to run these meetings effectively to benefit both you and your client.

 Have you thought about who will be running these appointments?
 The agent?
-A licensed team member?
+A licensed team member or office manager?
 Either or?

-Regardless of who is conducting the meetings, they need to know how to run the meeting effectively.
+Regardless of who is conducting the meetings, they must know how to run them effectively.

-If multiple people are conducting review meetings, you’ll need to make sure the meetings are all following the same outline/process to maintain consistency.
+If multiple people are conducting review meetings, you’ll need to ensure the meetings follow the same outline/process to maintain consistency.

 Whatever you do, don’t just wing it - your clients will be able to tell if you’re not prepared and will be much less likely to come back for a review if they don’t find value in their time spent.